cyclaero/void-zones-tools/README.md

 Both tools are placed by the above command sequence into `/usr/local/bin`.

-On the first run of `void-zones-update.sh` a directory is created that serves as the storage location of the downloaded *Hosts* files at `/usr/local/etc/void-zones`.
-In addition a template for a custom white/black list `my_void_hosts.txt` is placed into that directory, and this may be used for white listing some zones that are on the downloaded *Hosts* files, or for black listing addtional zones, that are missing from the downloads.
+On the first run of `void-zones-update.sh`, a directory is created at `/usr/local/etc/void-zones`, that serves as the storage location for the downloaded *Hosts* files.
+In addition a template for a custom white/black list `my_void_hosts.txt` is placed into that directory, and this may be used for whitelisting some zones that are on the downloaded *Hosts* files, or for blacklisting addtional zones, that are missing from the downloads.
+Now, execute said shell script:

     # void-zones-update.sh